jjmontesl/ddd/pipelines/README.md

 ## Steps

+### Summary

+10-init

+20-osm-features
+20.10-osm-features-load

+30-categories (plain?)
+30.10-select-categorize-osm-features

+40-structured
+split-ways
+areas-processing

+50-3d-generation

+### Description

 As this is a complex pipeline, it introduces ad-hoc concepts and stages.
 Modifying or extending this pipeline requires understanding these steps.

 1) OSM feature loading

-   All features are loaded as 2D geometries nder the /Features node.
+   All features are loaded as 2D geometries under the /Features node.
    Nodes are loaded as Point.
 Ways are loaded as LineString.
 Areas are loaded as Polygon.
    All OSM tags are copied with osm: prefix into each node metadata.